Skip to content

 Climbers often find themselves beginning the day working difficult climbs on the beach then ending the day soloing on local islands, safely dropping into warm turquoise water.
 Sporty travelers also enjoy sea kayaking, base jumping, fire spinning, and testing their balance on the plentiful slack-lines.

 Krabi Town is the provincial capital, located at the mouth of Krabi River as it opens into the Andaman Sea.
 Krabi Town has a more relaxed-local feel than other tourist destinations in Thailand.
 However, it can be bustling in high season because it is often a base for those traveling to famous beaches such as Koh Phi Phi, Ao Nang, Railay and Ton Sai, or Koh Lanta.
+Come for the rock climbing Thailand best season.

 How to get here